Phylogenetic invariants: straightforward from the general Markov to equivariant models: The main result

 The case $n=3$ is solved by Proposition \ref{thm_tripod}.

-Now assume that $n>3$.
+Now consider $n>3$.
 We can assume that the tree is trivalent.
-Indeed, if $T$ is not trivalent, refine $T$ by a trivalent tree $T'$ and associate the identity matrix to the edges in $T'$ that are not in $T$.
-Then $p$ is the image by $\phi_{T'}$ of the new parameters, which still satisfy the hypotheses of the theorem (because the identity matrix is non-singular and lies in $U$).
+Indeed, if $T$ is not trivalent, there exists a (not necessarily unique) trivalent tree $T'$ such that $T$ can be obtained by collapsing edges on $T'$ (in other words, $T'$ is a refinement of $T$, see \cite[\S 2.4]{SteelPhylogeny}).
+In this case, it is enough to consider $T'$ instead of $T$ associating the identity matrix to the edges in $T'$ that are not in $T$.
+Then $p$ is the image by $\phi_{T'}$ of the new parameters, which still satisfy the hypotheses of the theorem (because the identity matrix is non-singular, $G$-equivariant and lies in $U$).